[Agenda] EU court to rule on migrant quotas This Week

 EU court to rule on migrant quotas This Week

-A court ruling on migrant relocations will spotlight on one of the bloc's most divisive issues this week.
+A court ruling on migrant relocations will spotlight one of the bloc's most divisive issues this week.
 The North Korea crisis will also pose a test for EU foreign policy.

 The EU court in Luxembourg will rule on Wednesday (6 September) whether Hungary and Slovakia were right to boycott a deal for member states to take in 160,000 asylum seekers from Greece and Italy.